Essential Guide to Home Sauna Maintenance for Long-Lasting Performance

 If you are using an infrared sauna in a public facility like a spa or a gym, it likely isn’t your choice whether or not you want to wipe down the seat.
 It’s common courtesy to wipe off and disinfect seats that you know are going to be shared but when it comes to our personal saunas, it’s far from unheard of to take some shortcuts.
 Consider this a reminder that there is a good reason we disinfect the seats on infrared saunas and it’s not just to be kind.
 Leaving sweat behind on your seat means that bacteria is going to grow on your seat and if left unchecked for long enough could even cause a rash on your skin.

-Regularly Check Radiation Bulbs
+Infrared Sauna Not Heating Up?
+Check Radiation Bulbs

 In an infrared sauna, there are usually several lightbulbs all used for heating the body.
 Being that there are generally more than 40 or 50 bulbs in the average infrared sauna, it is more than possible for one or two to lose their intensity or burn out without you noticing outright.